Computer Support, Design, Print and Business Telecoms - ABC Service, Tavistock, Devon

 The IT field involves constant learning, high pressure, and problem-solving, which can create mental challenges for professionals.
 Managing stress and maintaining balance is important for success in the industry.

-In addition to the mental health highlighted above, IT engineers also face the following issues:
+In addition to the IT and the mental challenges highlighted above, IT engineers also face the following issues:

 Technical Complexity